anilrgukt/flash-tv-scripts/README.md

 ## INSTRUCTIONS.txt
 Instructions for running all the scripts properly, WIP

+## full_initial_configuration.sh
+Bash script that automatically runs other bash scripts for procedures marked with an asterisk(\*), needs to be run once on every new Jetson

 ## runtime_scripts
 Bash scripts for running initial FLASH-TV protocols for setup, including building the gallery, creating faces, and running TV gaze estimation with images saved

 ## install_scripts
 Bash scripts for installing ML libaries and packages necessary for running FLASH-TV and Home Assistant on the Jetsons\*

-> Make sure you have downloaded the necessary software (insight_face, darknet_face_release etc.) and placed them in the right locations\*
+> Make sure you have downloaded the necessary software (insight_face, darknet_face_release etc.) and placed them in the right locations\*(placement only)

 ## setup_scripts
 Bash scripts for the initial setup of the Jetsons in order to be able to run the other scripts and services and properly save data\*